Pressure: Surface pressure and surface tension

+clarification: the expression does not evaluate to the constant pi (π).

 and shares many similar properties with three-dimensional pressure.
 Properties of surface chemicals can be investigated by measuring pressure/area isotherms, as the two-dimensional analog of Boyle's law, πA = k, at constant temperature.

 Surface tension is another example of surface pressure, but with a reversed sign, because "tension" is the opposite to "pressure".

 Gas pressure

 In an ideal gas, molecules have no volume and do not interact.
 According to the ideal gas law, pressure varies linearly with temperature and quantity, and inversely with volume: